Tamschi/blog.schichler.dev/_posts/2020-10-31-Semantic FFI Bindings in Rust - Reactivating the Borrow Checker.md

+---
+title: |-
-## Semantic FFI Bindings in Rust -
+  Semantic FFI Bindings in Rust -
   Reactivating the Borrow Checker
+date: 2020-10-31 16:10:00 +0100
+categories: [Rust, FFI]
+tags: [patterns, api, walkthrough]
+redirects:
+  - /semantic-ffi-bindings-in-rust-reactivating-the-borrow-checker
+  - /semantic-ffi-bindings-in-rust-reactivating-the-borrow-checker-ckgxtoxo8057pwrs174dqhcsi
+image:
+  src: /assets/img/posts/2020-12-31-Semantic FFI Bindings in Rust - Reactivating the Borrow Checker/unsafe!Ferris on Pebble (edited, scaled for blog).jpg
+  width: 1200
+  height: 630
+  alt: |-
+    Unsafe!Ferris (a sea urchin) displayed in black and white on my original-generation Pebble, with a custom black watch band with red red stitched border.
+    The watch is laid flat on a red pillow.
+---

 > In this post:
+>
 > - Rust references, opaque handles and ownership
 > - Likely pitfalls or: `c_void` isn't (yet) C's `void`
 > - One big caveat
 > - Lifetime-generic opaque references and callbacks

 - - -

 > - Prerequisites:
 >   The Rustonomicon's pages on [How Safe and Unsafe Interact](https://doc.rust-lang.org/nomicon/safe-unsafe-meaning.html) and on [FFI](https://doc.rust-lang.org/nomicon/ffi.html)
 > - Optional reading:
 >   [cppreference.com on the `restrict` type qualifier](https://en.cppreference.com/w/c/language/restrict)

 - - -

-🎨 *The image displayed on my watch is unsafe!Ferris by @&zwj;whoisaldeka on Twitter, first posted [here](https://twitter.com/whoisaldeka/status/674465785557860353) under CC-BY... though *technically* speaking I downscaled the SVG version that's in the Rustonomicon.*
+🎨 *The image displayed on my watch is unsafe!Ferris by @&zwj;whoisaldeka on Twitter, first posted [here](https://twitter.com/whoisaldeka/status/674465785557860353) under CC-BY... though* technically *speaking I downscaled the SVG version that's in the Rustonomicon.*

 I recently succeeded at writing a watch app for my old Kickstarter Pebble and made some discoveries in the process that may be interesting to others working on similar projects or FFI bindings in general.
 This post is part one of a two-part series, with the other (planned to be) covering some tricks you can use when wrapping an OOP C API.